tom-howard/ros2/docs/course/part3.md

         You'll need to run `colcon build` *every time* you make changes to a launch file, even if you use the `--symlink-install` option (as this only applies to nodes in the `scripts` directory)

 1. Once you've completed this, it should be possible to launch both the publisher and subscriber nodes with `ros2 launch` and the `pubsub.launch.py` file.
 Verify this in **TERMINAL 1** by executing the launch file.
 Soon after launching this, you should see the following messages to indicate that both nodes are alive:

+    [TODO: a gif insteads of these two figures?]

     ``` { .txt .no-copy }
     [subscriber.py-2] [INFO] [###] [my_subscriber]: The 'my_subscriber' node is initialised.